SolaceDev/solace-dev-tutorials/src/pages/samples/solace-samples-rest-messaging/publish-subscribe.md

 **Note:** Even though this tutorial is illustrating how to publish with direct messages, for REST delivery points, the messages are always consumed from a queue.
 The incoming messages are promoted into the Solace queue as non-persistent messages and delivered to the REST consumer as non-persistent messages.
-For more information on this see the [Features – Topic Matching and Message Delivery Modes]({{ site.docs-topic-matching }}){:target="_top"}.
+For more information on this see the [Features – Topic Matching and Message Delivery Modes](https://docs.solace.com/PubSub-Basics/Topic-Matching-and-Delivery-Modes.htm).

 ### Configuring a REST Delivery Point